 For decades, Bodrum has been famous for its nightlife.
 Ever since an old Ottoman-Greek mansion was converted from a family pension to the renowned Halikarnas Disco, it’s become the place where vacationers looking to have a fun night through the morning go.

 Alternatively, lively bars and clubs are not the only things to do at night.
-I prefer a quiet dinner at an open-air table in a waterfront restaurant along Neyzen Tevfik Caddesi near the Bodrum Marina.
+If you prefer a quiet dinner you can have a look at an open-air table in a waterfront restaurant along Neyzen Tevfik Caddesi near the Bodrum Marina.